randy888chan/Archon/README.md

    # SUPABASE_URL=https://your-project.supabase.co
    # SUPABASE_SERVICE_KEY=your-service-key-here
    ```

+   NOTE: Supabase introduced a new type of service key but use the legacy one (the longer one).

 3. **Database Setup**: In your [Supabase project](https://supabase.com/dashboard) SQL Editor, copy, paste, and execute the contents of migration/complete_setup.sql